When Was Dewey Decimal System Created

 Impact on Global Library Systems

-One of the key benefits of the DDC is its ability to facilitate resource sharing and cooperation between libraries.
-Because libraries using the DDC classify books in the same way, it is easier for them to share cataloging data and resources.
+One of the key benefits of the DDC is its ability to enable resource sharing and cooperation between libraries.
+Because of that, because libraries using the DDC classify books in the same way, it is easier for them to share cataloging data and resources.
 This has led to the development of shared cataloging networks, where libraries can access and contribute to a central database of bibliographic information.
 These networks have significantly reduced the cost and effort involved in cataloging, allowing libraries to focus on serving their patrons.

 Trends and Latest Developments